-Tenured appointments will be offered as first appointments normally only to individuals appointed at a rank of Associate Professor, Professor, Professional Associate III, or Professional Associate IV.
-A Selection Committee, in considering a Tenured Appointment as a first appointment, shall base its recommendation on the criteria outlined in this article.
-Members with probationary appointments shall be considered at the appropriate time according to Article 7 (Probation), Tenurable ranks are Assistant Professor, Associate Professor, Professor, and Professional Associate II, III, and IV.
+Tenured appointments will be offered as first appointments normally only to individual's appointed at a rank of Associate Professor, Professor, Professional Associate III, or Professional Associate IV.
+A Selection Committee, in considering a Tenured Appointment as a first appointment, shall base its recommendation on the criteria outlined in this Article.
+Members with probationary appointments shall be considered for tenure at the appropriate time according to Article 7 (Probation).
+Tenurable ranks are Assistant Professor, Associate Professor, Professor, and Professional Associate II, III, and IV.

-Tenure recommendations and decisions shall be based upon the qualifications by rank (Article 8) as well as upon clause 13.11 below.
-In applying the criteria to persons in academic rank, all relevant factors included in Article 8, clauses 2, 3 and 4 shall be taken into account.
-In applying the criteria to members in the Professional Associate ranks, all relevant factors in Article 8, clause 5 shall be taken into account, in light of the job description stipulated in 8.5.1(e).
+Tenure recommendations and decisions shall be based upon the qualifications by rank (Article 8) as well as upon Article 13.11 below.
+In applying the criteria to persons in academic rank, all relevant factors included in Articles 8.2, 8.3 and 8.4, shall be taken into account.
+In applying the criteria to members in the Professional Associate ranks, all relevant factors in Article 8.5 shall be taken into account, in light of the job description stipulated in Article 8.5.1(e) and Appendix B.

-Recommendations and decisions must carefully examine the candidate's performance on all criteria in accordance with accepted norms of scholarly and creative activity and in accordance with accepted norms of teaching adequacy.
+Recommendations and decisions must take into account the applicant's entire academic career and carefully examine the candidate's performance on all criteria in accordance with accepted norms of scholarly and creative activity and in accordance with accepted norms of teaching adequacy.
 Recommendations and decisions must also take into account the candidate's progress in the various criteria and the context of teaching and scholarly activity at Brandon University.
-In Tenure decisions, documented excellence in teaching attainment or in scholarship/research may compensate for achievement less than that specified in Articles 8.2, 8.4 or 8.5 in one of the remaining three criteria.
+In Tenure decisions on Assistant, Associate or Full Professor, documented excellence in teaching attainment or in scholarship/research may compensate for achievements short of that specified in Articles 8.2 and 8.4 in one of the other criteria.
+In Tenure decisions for Professional Associates, documented excellence in professional experience or professional attainment may compensate for achievement less than that specified in Article 8.5 in one of the other criteria.
+It is understood that there must be some demonstrated activity and accomplishment in the area for which compensation is being claimed.